starichkov/quarkus-micro-service/README.md

 Quarkus micro-service
 =
-This project is a Quarkus framework based, ready to 'fork-and-use' micro-service.
+This project is a Quarkus framework based, 'ready-to-play' micro-service.

 ## What's inside?